shreyshrey/ml-code-analysis-tool/README.md

 testgen example_files/merge.py
 ```

-3. The tool will create a new test file at `tests/test_utils.py`.
+3. The tool will create a new test file at `tests/test_merge.py`.

 Options:

 - `--model TEXT`: specifcy which Ollama model to use.
 Defaults to `codellama:7b`.
 - `--force`, `-f`: ovoerwrites the test file if already exists.

-IDE integration (Visual studio code)
+#### Languages it supports
+- Python
+- JavaScript
+- TypeScript
+- Java
+- Go
+- Rust
+- Ruby
+- C#